Jerry Coleby-Williams

 3 Can be toxic to rhizobia, a bacterium that converts atmospheric nitrogen into nitrates on certain plant roots.
 This renders the cultivation of legumes, which would normally add nitrogen to the soil, useless for that purpose.

-Paul Capel, head of the agricultural chemicals team at the US Geological Survey, and co-author of a study into glyphosate, has confirmed that this chemical can now even be detected in rain in the USA2, 3.
+Paul Capel, head of the agricultural chemicals team at the US Geological Survey, and co-author of a study into glyphosate, published evidence of glyphosate in rain in the USA2, 3.
 “The real significance of this study is the documentation that it is present in the streams year round in warm areas where it is used on crops from spring to fall…“It is also present most of the time in the air and rain most of the time”…“glyphosate was found in every stream sample examined in Mississippi over a two year period and in most air samples taken”.

 It is very important that gardeners – whether organic or not – understand that when a chemical is registered as being ‘safe’ for use, registration only covers the active ingredient.
 When glyphosate was registered for use, no equivalent research was done for any of the additives, like ‘spreaders’ (detergents) or ‘adjuvants’ (enhancers) mixed in to create the chemical cocktail sold simply as ‘glyphosate’.